 #7 You Are Your Own Best Advocate

 Most doctors don’t understand chronic fatigue syndrome and some still insist that it is not a real condition despite the overwhelming evidence and millions of sufferers.
 With that in mind, you may have to advocate for yourself to receive the right referrals or tests.
-Sometimes, a patient may have to find a new primary care physician who is willing to be forward thinking and accept what is understood by modern medicine.
+Sometimes, a patient may have to find a new primary care physician who is willing to be forward thinking and accept what the modern medicine understands.

 #8 Some Patients Have Found Natural Relief

 In some case studies, patients with chronic fatigue syndrome have seen their quality of life improve after receiving upper cervical care.
-Of course, these patients who received benefits were suffering from both CFS as well as an upper cervical misalignment.
+Of course, these patients benefited had CFS as well as an upper cervical misalignment.
 So how can you know if this natural therapy is right for you?
 Here are a few things to consider:

 - If you have ever suffered a head or neck injury, you are at higher risk for misalignment.

 - Misalignments in the C1 (atlas) don’t have to be very large to cause problems, so don’t assume everything is okay because a primary care doctor or even a general chiropractor didn’t notice a problem.

 - Upper cervical chiropractors specialize in the atlas, both finding misalignments as well as correcting them.